authelia/authelia/docs/configuration/authentication/file.md

 feedback as you can see in this closed [issue](https://github.com/authelia/authelia/issues/577).

 For backwards compatibility and user choice support for the SHA512 algorithm is still available.
-While it's a reasonable hashing function given high enough iterations, as hardware gets better it has a higher chance of being brute-forced.
+While it's a reasonable hashing function given high enough iterations, as hardware improves it has a higher chance of being brute-forced.

 Hashes are identifiable as argon2id or SHA512 by their prefix of either `$argon2id$` and `$6$`